humdrum-tools/humdrum-documentation/guide/ch24/index.md

 The Humdrum <span class="tool">census</span> command provides a summary of various elementary features of any Humdrum input.
 With the <span class="option">k</span> option, <span class="tool">census</span>
-provides a summary of a further ten features pertaining to `**kern` format inputs.
+provides a summary of a further ten features pertaining to <span class="rep">kern</span>
+format inputs.
 This includes the highest and lowest notes present.

 ```bash